Distinguishing types of correlated errors in superconducting qubits: and measurements

 \section{$T_1$ and $T_2$ measurements}

 Table \ref{tab:T1_T2} gives $T_1$ and $T_2$ measurements for the 10 qubits in device $\mathrm{d_1}$ in DR1 and DR2.
-The DR1 measurements were taken before the dataset shown in Fig.~\ref{fig:psds}.
+The first set of DR1 measurements were taken before the dataset shown in Fig.~\ref{fig:psds}, and the second set of DR1 measurements were taken after that dataset, when the PT-induced error state had changed.
 The DR2 measurements were taken before the dataset shown in Fig.~\ref{fig:filter_vs_decay}(B) and Fig.~\ref{fig:psds}(B).
 On average, the $T_1$ and $T_2$ values are higher in DR2 than in DR1 for the same device, with the average $T_1$ being 2 times higher and the average $T_2$ being 2.2 times higher.
 This improvement is likely partly, though not fully, due to the lack of PT-induced correlated errors in DR2.

 Each $T_1$ and $T_2$ coherence value is the result of a single exponential fit.